juli-so/pboxes/frontend/README.md

 pBoxes - JavaScript
 ===

-This the JavaScript part of pBoxes.
+This is the JavaScript part of pBoxes.
 It is built as a [jQuery](http://jquery.com) plugin.

 Usage
 ---